-- The iShares[®] iBoxx \$ High Yield Corporate Bond ETF is Subject to Risks Associated with Non-U.S. Securities Markets-The iShares[®] iBoxx \$ High Yield Corporate Bond ETF may include U.S. dollar-denominated bonds issued by non-U.S. companies.
-As such, the iShares[®] iBoxx \$ High Yield Corporate Bond ETF is subject to risks associated with the securities markets in those countries, including risks of volatility in those markets, governmental intervention in those markets and cross-shareholdings in companies in certain countries.
-Also, there is generally less publicly available information about non-U.S. companies than about U.S. companies that are subject to the reporting requirements of the SEC, and non-U.S. companies are subject to accounting, auditing and financial reporting standards and requirements different from those applicable to U.S. reporting companies.
+• The iShares® iBoxx \$ High Yield Corporate Bond ETF is Subject to Risks Associated with Non-U.S. Securities Markets-The iShares® iBoxx \$ High Yield Corporate Bond ETF may include U.S. dollar-denominated bonds issued by non-U.S. companies.
+As such, the iShares® iBoxx \$ High Yield Corporate Bond ETF is subject to risks associated with the securities markets in those countries, including risks of volatility in those markets, governmental intervention in those markets and cross-shareholdings in companies in certain countries.
+Also, companies than about U.S. companies that are subject to the reporting requirements of the SEC, and non-U.S. companies are subject to accounting, auditing and financial reporting standards and requirements different from those applicable to U.S. reporting companies.
 The prices of securities issued in non-U.S. markets may be affected by political, economic, financial and social factors in those countries, or global regions, including changes in government, economic and fiscal policies and currency exchange laws.
-Some or all of these factors may adversely affect the value of the iShares[®] iBoxx \$ High Yield Corporate Bond ETF, which may adversely affect the Index Level. - The iShares[®] iBoxx MBS ETF is Subject to Risks Associated with Mortgage-Backed Securities-The iShares[®] MBS ETF invests in mortgage-backed securities.
-Mortgage-backed securities are subject to prepayment risk, which is the risk that during periods of falling interest rates, an issuer of mortgages and other securities may be able to repay principal prior to the security's maturity causing the iShares MBS ETF to have to reinvest in securities with a lower yield.
+Some or all of these factors may adversely affect the value of the iShares® iBoxx \$ High Yield Corporate Bond ETF, which may adversely affect the Index Level.

+• The iShares® MBS ETF is Subject to Risks Associated with Mortgage-Backed Securities-The iShares® MBS ETF invests in mortgage-backed securities.
+Mortgage-backed securities are subject to prepayment risk, which is the risk that during periods of falling interest rates, an issuer of mortgages and other securities may be able to repay principal prior to the security's maturity causing the iShares® MBS ETF to have to reinvest in securities with a lower yield.
 Mortgage-backed securities are also subject to extension risk, which is the risk that when interest rates rise, certain mortgage-backed securities will be paid off substantially more slowly than originally anticipated and the value of those securities may fall sharply.
 Because of prepayment and extension risk, mortgage-backed securities react differently to changes in interest rates than other bonds.
 Small movements in interest rates (both increases and decreases) may quickly and significantly reduce the value of certain mortgage-backed securities.
-In recent years, the market for mortgage-backed securities may continue to be difficult to value and sell.
-Some or all of these factors may adversely affect the value of the iShares[®] MBS ETF, which may adversely affect the Index Level and, consequently, the value of the Notes.
+In recent years, the market for mortgage-backed securities experienced substantially lower valuations and reduced liquidity.
+Ongoing economic and market uncertainty suggests that mortgage-backed securities may continue to be difficult to value and sell.
+Some or all of these factors may adversely affect the value of the iShares® MBS ETF, which may adversely affect the Index Level and, consequently, the value of the Notes.